Challenging Probable Cause in Utah

 Can the police search my car without a warrant in Utah?

-What happens if the police lied in the warrant affidavit?
+What happens if the police lied or left out important facts in the warrant affidavit?

-Does "probable cause" mean the State will win at trial?
+Does probable cause mean the State will win at trial?

 Reclaiming the Narrative: Immediate Action for Your Defense